How to be a Good Tourist on Florida's Space Coast

 Pick Up Your Trash

-Litter is a major problem all over the world, and especially on the Space Coast.
+Litter is a major problem all over the world, even on the Space Coast.
 All our drains lead to the lagoon and all the trash that is left on the beach washes straight out into the ocean.
 Water bottles, snack wrappers, empty sunscreen bottles, and forgotten beach toys are all traps for sea turtle hatchlings.
 Plastic bags, tags, and balloons end up in the stomachs of sea animals and shorebirds.
 If you’re going to be a good tourist, you need to place your garbage in designated receptacles located at the entrances of each Space Coast beach park.

 Did You Know